Subaji Bapu: Hindu apologetics

 Subaji was critical of several orthodox Hindu practices, such as the scriptural restrictions on travelling abroad, and the restrictions on widow remarriage.
-Neverthless, he remained a Hindu, and defended his religion against Christianity.
+Nevertheless, he remained a Hindu, and defended his religion against Christianity.
 His patron Wilkinson was critical of the Hindu caste system, and decided to publish an edition of Vajra-sûcî, a Buddhist text critical of the caste system, attributed to Ashvaghosha.
 Subaji defended the caste system, and requested Wilkinson to include in the text his arguments in support of the caste system.
-Wilkinson's work was published with the title The Wujra Soochi: or Refulation [sic] of the Arguments upon which the Brahmanical Institution of Caste is Founded".
+Wilkinson's work was published with the title The Wujra Soochi: or Refulation [sic] of the Arguments upon which the Brahmanical Institution of Caste is Founded.
 It featured a commentary titled Lughoo Tunk (Laghu-tamka) by Subaji (credited as "Soobajee Bapoo").

-An anonymous note on the mansucript of the Hindu apologetic text Mata-parīkṣā-śikṣā (1839), identifies its author as Subaji Bapu, although the text itself calls the author Somanātha.
+An anonymous note on the manuscript of the Hindu apologetic text Mata-parīkṣā-śikṣā (1839), identifies its author as Subaji Bapu, although the text itself calls the author Somanātha.
 Written as a response to the Christian writer John Muir's Mataparīkṣā, the text offers an apology for Hinduism and criticizes Christianity (especially excessive evangelism), while advocating religious pluralism.
 Subaji apparently used the pseudonym Somanātha, possibly because he did not want to appear too pro-Hindu to his European benefactors, or too mild towards Christianity to his fellow pandits.